 In a post titled, The Logical Consequences of You Never were a Christian, I wrote:

-People who believe a Christian can not fall from grace are forced to dismiss me as a life-long deceptive, servant of Satan.
-Basically, for 36 years I deceived every Christian, every church member, every pastor, every Evangelist, every Christian college professor I came in contact with, and most of all I deceived my entire Christian family.
+People who believe a Christian can not fall from grace are forced to dismiss me as a life-long deceptive servant of Satan.
+For 36 years I deceived every Christian, every church member, every pastor, every evangelist, every Christian college professor I came in contact with; and most of all I deceived my entire Christian family.

 - I preached thousands of sermons…all preached in the power of the flesh.

-- I prayed thousands of prayers, none of which were ever heard by God.
+- I prayed thousands of prayers, none of which was ever heard by God.

-- Hundreds of people who made professions of faith did so after hearing the preaching of a deceiver, a worker for Satan.
+- Hundreds of people who made professions of faith did so after hearing the preaching of a deceiver, a follower of Satan.

-- Hundreds of people who were baptized by me were baptized by a charlatan, a deceiver, a man who rejected the Baptismal vows confessed during a baptism.
+- Hundreds of people who were baptized by me were immersed by a charlatan; a man who rejected the vows confessed during a baptism.

 - I counseled hundreds of people over the years.
 Every person I counseled received counsel from a false prophet.

-Baptists are in bondage to their theology.
+The truth is, Baptists (along with Evangelicals who eschew the Baptist label but have a similar soteriology) are in bondage to their theology.
 To admit I once was a Christian means that their belief about eternal security is false.
-So, instead of admitting that people like me once were Christians, they search for defects in my story, and they exploit these defects to show I really never was saved. (as recent commenter Ross attempted to do)
+Instead of admitting that I once was a Christian, keepers of the Book of Life scour my life looking for defects in my story.
+They then exploit these defects to show I really never was a Christian.

-The only way we can judge the validity of a person’s life is by how they live.
-I told parishioners countless times over the years, we given evidence of faith in Christ by how we live not by what we say we believe.
+When people are committed to upholding certain theological belief at all costs, they end up thinking and saying things that are silly.
+So it is when people say I never was saved or that I am still saved.
+The only way anyone can judge the validity of a person’s life is by how he lives.
+I told parishioners countless times over the years, we give evidence of faith in Christ by how we live not by what we say we believe.
 This fact seems to be forgotten by my critics.
-Look at my life as a Christian and as a pastor, What in my conduct and lifestyle remotely suggests I was not saved?
+Look at my life as a Christian and as a pastor.
+What in my conduct and lifestyle remotely suggests I was not saved?
 If I wasn’t a Christian then it is fair to ask if anyone is.

 Thousands of people read this blog.
 Many readers are former Evangelicals.
-If I asked them what was the one thing that offended them the most they would likely say, Christians who dismiss my life saying I never was a Christian.
-Christians fail to see, or don’t care, how offensive such a line of thinking is.
+If I asked them what was the one thing that Christians said that offended them the most they would likely say, Christians who dismiss my past life by saying I never was a Christian.
+Sadly, many Christians fail to see, or don’t care, how offensive such a line of thinking is.